Also in this Sectionlanding page

 Congresswoman Ellmers' Biography

-Originally born and raised in Michigan, Congresswoman Ellmers is a graduate of Oakland University where she received her degree in nursing.
-Mrs. Ellmers and her husband Brent moved to North Carolina following the birth of their son Ben and have resided in Harnett County ever since.
+Originally born and raised in Michigan, Renee received her nursing degree from Oakland University.
+Renee and her husband Brent moved to North Carolina following the birth of their son Ben and have resided in Harnett County ever since.